wm97artsociety/Manierism-megabyte-rig-/README.md

    Cache rig (addon bring you're owm cache reedem hashpower no metadata ip addresses or tracking privacy at its fullest sned and receive megabytes in whole file of cache data while trying to lower size amounts to send micro amounts)

-Data/Data operating system for cache data
+Data/Data operating system for cache data (still in beta mode will.
+Be fully fixed by next update)

 Formulas & Conversion Rates:
 -----------------------------